-The post-pandemic world has given rise to an expanded list of expectations from urban environments.
-Single-purpose, single-use buildings or districts are no longer sufficient to cater to the varied needs of contemporary audiences.
+Single-purpose, single-use buildings or districts are no longer sufficient to cater to the varied needs of today’s audiences who have new expectations from urban environments.
 People crave in-person experiences, but they require destinations that deliver meaningful encounters to make the hassle of dressing up, commuting, and navigating complex cityscapes worthwhile.

 Mixed-use developments, when coupled with smart technologies, can deliver the meaningful experiences that consumers crave, while providing developers the data points and insights needed to constantly optimize their spaces.

 Mixed-use developments can foster a sense of place, community, and belonging.

 Mixed-use developments are uniquely positioned to capitalize on the new parameters set by today’s consumers.
 By integrating cultural and commercial offerings such as sports, entertainment venues, and lifestyle brands, mixed-use developments foster a sense of belonging and shared identity.

 Additionally, residential spaces are increasingly emerging as a key anchor for connected mixed-use communities that provide everything one needs within walking distance, all while nurturing a sense of place and community.

 Further, in an era of soaring real estate values, developers must optimize asset utilization to remain competitive.
 To gain a competitive edge, lifestyle districts need to capture as much of the 24-hour consumer cycle as possible.

 Equitable design is key in this pursuit.
 Beyond the positive social impact, tapping into various stratospheres of consumer groups is the shortest path to around-the-clock activation.
 In addition, the inclusion of a diverse range of people and associated offerings creates the theatrical and vibrant atmosphere that encourages patrons to linger.

 Smart places adapt to user needs in real-time and optimize the consumer experience.